kristofferkjeldby/Lightcore/README.md

 ![Textures](https://raw.githubusercontent.com/kristofferkjeldby/Lightcore/master/Examples/Texture.png)

-The color/displacement maps (left) produces better results, but texture mapping is way faster to render.
+The color/displacement maps (left) can produce beautiful results for round objects, but texture mapping is way faster to render for flat surfaces.